-One of the most argued topics of grammar is the use of the serial, or Oxford, comma.
+One of the most argued topics about having proper grammar is the use of the serial, or Oxford, comma.
 When to use it: sometimes, always, or never?
 I’m in the sometimes, leaning towards always, group.
 While it’s not always necessary to have a comma before the final conjunction (often and) of a series, it should be used when the alternative would create some ambiguity.

 Take for instance the following sentence: